theopensourceway/guidebook/guiding-participants/README.md

-= Guiding Participants
+---
-// Author: Karsten Wade <kwade@redhat.com>
+description:
-// Updated: 2020-12-11
+author: Karsten Wade <kwade@redhat.com>
-// Versions: 2.0
+updated: 2020-12-11
-// Status: PUBLISHED
+---

-:leveloffset: +1
+# Guiding participants

 "Participation" in an open source project is an interesting—and somewhat amorphous—concept to describe.
 The line separating "I'm just a user!
 Don't talk to me about anything more" and "How can I help contribute to this project?" seem clear enough.